‘Crazy Rich Asians’ paves the way for Hollywood’s new era

-The theatrical release of Crazy Rich Asians is finally upon us and already the internet is awash with gleaming reviews and excited social media posts from viewers who watched and loved the film.
+Crazy Rich Asians brought the internet gleaming reviews and excited social media posts from viewers who watched and loved the film.

 Jon M. Chu’s adaptation of the best-selling novel by Kevin Kwan stars Constance Wu as a New Yorker who follows bae Nick (Henry Golding) to Singapore to meet his family.
 Little does she know he’s quite literally the richest dude in the whole country and one of the most sought-after bachelors.